Devlet I Giray: Cossack invasions

 Dmytro Vyshnevetsky was transforming the Zaporozhian Cossacks into an effective military force.
 In 1556, Devlet led his army into Circassia, but quickly turned back when he discovered that pro-Russian Cossacks were descending the Dnieper and Don rivers.
 The Cossacks destroyed Islyam-Kerman/Kakhovka, then took the city’s cannons back to Khortytsia.
 Then they attacked Ak-Chum/Ochakov and Kerch, but retreated at the approach of Devlet's army.

 In the spring of 1557, Devlet besieged Vishnevetsky and the Zaporozhian Cossacks in Khortytsia.
 After 24 days he was forced to retreat.

 In 1558, Vishnevetsky, the Zaporozhian Cossacks, and 5,000 Russian soldiers took ships to the lower Don, raided deep into Crimean territory, besieged Azak/Azov, and defeated a Crimean army.
 At the same time, 8,000 Russians under Adashev went down the Dnieper, raided the west coast of Crimea, plundered villages, and freed many prisoners from Russia and Lithuania.
 The captured Turks were released because they were not in conflict with the Sultan.

-Invasions by Circassians crossed the Kerch Strait into Crimea, but Devlet defeated them and captured their leaders.
 Ismail repeatedly tried to break through Perekop during this period.
 Many Nogai from the mainland fled to the Crimea or joined Ismail.
 There were also droughts that caused famine and outbreaks of plague.
 When Vishnevetsky defected from Ivan and Ivan focused on the Livonian War (1558–1563), the pressure eased.